wilson3682/My_NTP_ESP32_Morphing_Clock/README.md

 #### After flashing

-Once installed it, will create a WiFi access point:
+Once installed, it will create a WiFi access point called:

 SSID: NTPMorphingClock